 Do yoga before the flight.
-The night before the flight do yoga.
-This will help you to stretch muscles, intestines and organs before the flight.
-Practicing yoga will also relax your mind and will help you to feel less anxious as many of us get nervous when onboard aircraft.
+This will help you to stretch muscles, intestines, and organs before the flight.
+Practicing yoga will also relax your mind and will help you to feel less anxious as many of us get nervous when flying.
 Plus, you will sleep better before your trip.
-If you are not able to attend the class, open YouTube and find some video on how to gently stretch and prepare for the flight.
+If you are not able to attend the class, open YouTube, and find some video on how to gently stretch and prepare for the flight.

-Drink a cup of peppermint tea before the flight – Peppermint tea will improve your digestion, will help to calm down the belly, it is sleep-friendly and helps with stress.
-I am buying peppermint leave tea (Sonnentor Brand) in the organic shop and I simply love it.
+Drink a cup of peppermint tea before the flight – Peppermint tea will improve your digestion, will help to calm down the belly, is sleep-friendly, and helps with stress.
+I am buying peppermint tea (Sonnentor Brand) in the organic shop and I simply love it.

-Drink natural charcoal to avoid feeling bloated.
+Drink natural charcoal.
 The cabin crew will always have some good advice on how to survive the long flights.
-So one of them suggested to drink Purify Activated Charcoal before and during the flight.
+So one of them suggested drinking Purify Activated Charcoal before and during the flight.
 So, I ordered this product online and used it during the flight and it did an amazing job.
 Take 1 capsule 2 times a day between meals with a glass of water for the best results.

 Drink lots of water before and during the flight.
 Avoid coffee, alcohol and sugary drinks before and during your flight.
 Instead buy a big bottle of water and have some natural juice before (I love carrot juice).
 This will help you to avoid the headache, upset stomach and dry skin.
 As you will have to use the washroom frequently, choose aisle seat during online check-in and choose the seat close to the washroom.
 In 777 I always try to choose the seat in the last zone where 2 seat row is available.
 In that area, you are also close to the galley and there is more space to walk.

-Considering the virus Covid19 and recent pandemic that has grounded flights all over the world it is necessary now to think about our protection when we start travelling again.
-I believe now everyone is using the masks, gloves and hand disinfectants before and during the flight.
-Although it is mandatory to use these products now, sometimes hand disinfectants can over dry your skin because they contain alcohol or can irritate you with their smell.
+Considering the virus Covid19 and the recent pandemic that has grounded flights all over the world it is necessary now to think about our protection during traveling.
+I believe now everyone is using masks, gloves, and hand disinfectants before and during the flight.
+Although it is mandatory to use these products now, sometimes hand disinfectants can over-dry your skin because they contain alcohol or can irritate you with their smell.
 The best is to wash your hands with soap and water as often as possible.
-However, as many people are using and touching the same toilet handle, flush and faucet this can be challenging.
-The best is to always use some kind of barriers like paper or sanitation wipes when you are going to the washroom.
+However, as many people are using and touching the same toilet handle, flush, and faucet this can be challenging.
+The best is to always use some kind of barrier like paper or sanitation wipes when you are going to the washroom.

 Make disinfectant wipes from essential oils – If you don’t like alcohol disinfectants like me you can prepare a pack of natural protective wipes and seal them in the resealable bag.
 The wipes will smell good and clean up the air and kill the microbes.
 You can use the following blend recommended by aromatherapist Valerie Ann Worwood and add it to dampened tissues: